 These seven steps are usually part of the typical process when you want to sell your business and could take 6+ months.
 For many business owners, this is just too long.

-It doesn’t have to take this long, however.
+If you're on Shopify, it doesn’t have to take this long.
 OpenStore gives you an offer in 24 hours and reduces the entire process to a few weeks.
 It only takes a few minutes to request an offer and doesn’t require all the preparations and housekeeping work of the traditional process we discussed in step two.

 OpenStore’s reliable tech and experienced team can provide you with a fast and modern process that will empower you for the next chapter of your life.